J268sing/Crypto-Alert/README.md

 # Crypto Alert
-This app shows notifications when crypto value exceeds your saved limit.
+This app shows notifications when crypto value exceeds your saved limit for Bitcoin or Ethereum.

 ## Getting Started